shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-snapshot-manager-manage-devices.md

 <properties
-   pageTitle="Administración de dispositivos con el Administrador de instantáneas StorSimple | Microsoft Azure" description="Describe cómo usar el complemento MMC para Administrador de instantáneas StorSimple para conectar y administrar dispositivos StorSimple." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="Manage devices with StorSimple Snapshot Manager | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to connect and manage StorSimple devices." services="storsimple" documentationCenter="" authors="SharS"